 - There was a breach in the duty of care.
 Just like with duty, the breach depends on the actions involved.
 Using the same car accident scenario, the breach in the duty of care may be operating the vehicle while impaired by alcohol, or driving while drowsy.

 - This breach resulted in the accident, which caused the injuries.

-While any accidental injury can be the subject of a personal injury lawsuit, often catastrophic injuries result in the highest value cases.
-In this instance, highest value doesn’t mean more important.
-What it does mean is that more money will be required to treat the long-term complications of the injury and to account for the more dramatic impacts on a person’s life, and to the lives of his or her loved ones.
+While any accidental injury can justify a lawsuit, often catastrophic injuries result in the highest-value cases.
+In this instance, the highest value doesn’t mean more important.
+What it does mean is that you will need more money to treat the long-term complications of the injury and to account for the more dramatic impacts on your life and the lives of your loved ones.

-A catastrophic injury lawyer will help determine a value to your case that reflects the expenses you have already faced, those you face in the future, and non-economic damages such as pain and suffering or the ability to provide for yourself or your family due to the severity of your injuries.
+A Corpus Christi catastrophic injury lawyer will help determine a value to your case that reflects the expenses you have already faced, those you face in the future, and non-economic damages such as pain and suffering or the ability to provide for yourself or your family due to your injuries.

-If you or your loved one has suffered a catastrophic injury due to an accident caused by someone else’s negligence, you deserve a lawyer who can help you obtain the most compensation possible to ensure that your current and future needs are met.
-Contact us at The Patel Firm PLLC online or by calling (361) 400-2036 to schedule your free consultation.
+If you or your loved one suffered a catastrophic injury in Corpus Christi due to an accident caused by someone else’s negligence, you deserve a lawyer who can help you obtain the most compensation possible to meet your current and future needs.
+Contact us at The Patel Firm PLLC online or call (361) 400-2036 for your free consultation.